Craniotabes

 When to Contact a Medical Professional

 This problem is most often found when the baby is examined during a well-baby check.
-Contact your provider if you notice that your child has signs of craniotabes (to rule out other problems).
+Contact your provider if you notice that your child has signs of craniotabes (to check for other problems).

 Prevention